Clare Smyth

-Clare Smyth (born 6 September 1978) is a Northern Irish chef.
-She is the Chef Patron of three Michelin starred Core by Clare Smyth which opened in 2017.
+Clare Smyth (born 6 September 1978) is a British chef.
+She is the Chef Patron of three-Michelin star Core by Clare Smyth which opened in 2017.
 Previously she was Chef Patron at Restaurant Gordon Ramsay from 2012 to 2016, won the Chef of the Year award in 2013, and achieved a perfect score in the 2015 edition of the Good Food Guide.
 Smyth has also appeared on television shows such as Masterchef and Saturday Kitchen.

 In 2017, Smyth opened her first restaurant, Core, in London.
 It was awarded three Michelin stars in the 2021 Michelin Guide, which made her the first Northern Irish woman to have a restaurant awarded three Michelin stars.
 Her second restaurant, Oncore, opened in Sydney in 2021.
 With Oncore gaining Three Hats honour in 2022, Smyth became the first ever female chef and second overall to gain three Michelin Stars and become a Three-Hatted Chef.
-The news was also mentioned when she was a guest judge in Season 15 of MasterChef Australia.

 Early life

-Smyth grew up on a farm in County Antrim.
+Smyth grew up in Belfast.
 She is the youngest of three children of her father William, a farmer, and mother Doreen, who worked as a waitress at a local restaurant.

 At the age of fifteen, Smyth held a job over a holiday period at a local restaurant, inspiring her to become a chef.
 She left school at sixteen to study catering at Highbury College in Portsmouth, Hampshire.